PEPTIDE SEARCH ENGINES

 SEQUEST

-At the time of its publication, SEQUEST represented a major advancement in computational shotgun proteomics.
-Conceptually, the database-dependent PSM approach paved the way for the many search engines to come.
+At the time of its publication, SEQUEST was a major advancement in computational shotgun proteomics.
+Conceptually, the PSM approach paved the way for the many search engines to come.

 In the figure, the amino acids K/R are highlighted red to indicate that the peptides sequences are tryptic.
 In the left panel, the middle inset labeled PSM is composed of red, black and blue lines.
 The black and blue lines correspond to experimental and predicted spectra, respectively.
 The red lines indicate ion masses that matched in the PSM step.
 The right panel shows a hypothetical example of the "protein inference problem".
 The experimental and predicted MS2 spectra are compared in mirror image for convenience.

-Many improvements to the SEQUEST algorithm were made in the following years.
-By 2007, SEQUEST was significantly faster than the prototype, it could be parallelized, and its PSM scoring model had been refined.
+Many improvements to SEQUEST were made in the following years.
+By 2007 SEQUEST could be parallelized and its PSM scoring was more stringent.

 These improvements were implemented by the private sector and academia alike, resulting in two widely used versions of SEQUEST.

-A summary of SEQUEST’s evolution is nicely described in the review article
+A summary of SEQUEST’s evolution is nicely described in the following review article:

 PROBABILISTIC SEARCH ENGINES